woo94woo94/crawl-and-summary/README.md

 python crawl_and_summarize.py <URL>
 ```

-The script downloads the specified URL, extracts text from `<p>` tags, and prints the first few sentences.
+The script downloads the specified URL, extracts text from the title and paragraphs, and prints the first few sentences.
+A browser-like `User-Agent` header is sent to avoid simple blocks.

 > **Note**: Internet access is required for the script to fetch external pages.
 On systems without internet connectivity the script will fail to retrieve the content.